commontoolsinc/RFC/rfc/sigil.md

 #### Resolution Behavior

+Blob sigils resolve to `Blob` instances by referencing data through the `content` field.
+When `content` is a link sigil, the content type is determined by the type of the resolved data.
+When `content` is an immutable reference, the content type is inferred from the content as either `application/json` or `application/octet-stream` if no `type` field is specified.
 When `content` is inline bytes, the binary data is embedded directly and the content type defaults to `application/octet-stream` if no `type` field is specified.
+In all cases, implementations SHOULD resolve to native `Blob` instances.

 #### Relationship to Binary Facts